Global Indian International School is registered as a Private Education Institute by the Committee for Private Education.

 For more information on the Fee Protection Scheme on the CPE, click here.

 GIIS has a medical insurance scheme in place for all students compliant with the EduTrust guidelines by CPE.
-GIIS selected AXA Insurance Singapore Pte Ltd as the medical insurance provider.
+GIIS selected Income Insurance Ltd as the medical insurance provider.

 For follow up treatment related to a hospitalisation/day surgery and incurred within 90 days prior to or after the hospitalisation or day surgery.